 I frowned after we got off the phone and quickly finished packing.
 “Hey,” I said when I re-emerged from my bedroom.
 “Are we taking my car?
-I can’t handle a prolonged trip on the back of your bike.”
+I can’t handle a long trip on the back of your bike.”

 He shook his head.
 “We’re taking my truck.”